 Our attempt to isolate this P450 duplication from other resistance alleles occurring in French Guiana was partially successful.
 Indeed, both isofemale lines were naturally deprived from the major Val1016Iso and Val410Leu kdr mutations, and controlled crosses allowed removing the Phe1534Cys mutation.
 However, the resulting IR0F resistant line carrying the P450 duplication still carried the Ile1011Met kdr mutation as a fixed heterogenous duplication (Ile-Met/Ile-Met genotype, Met/Met phenotype).
+There is evidence that this mutation confers some resistance to pyrethroids in the field (Brengues et al., 2003; Brito et al., 2018; Martins et al., 2009).
 Nevertheless, the use of the P450 inhibitor PBO showed that the resistance phenotype was still associated with P450-mediated metabolism.
-Considering that four of the five P450s over-transcribed in resistant lines belong to the duplicated , the contribution to the resistance phenotype is likely.
+Considering that four of the five P450s over-transcribed in resistant lines belong to the duplicated locus, the contribution of this P450 duplication to the resistance phenotype is likely.
 Studying the mode of transmission of resistance did not allow evidencing any significant sexual transmission bias potentially associated with resistance.
 In line with this, this P450 duplication is located outside of a 210 Mb region of chromosome 1 showing a low recombination rate and a high genetic differentiation between Ae. aegypti males and females (Fontaine et al., 2017).

+Contrasted architectures of the duplications affecting the P450 and the Kdr loci